chiselstrike/chiselstrike/docusaurus/docs/data-access.md

 }
 ```

-:::info
+:::note
 All of your models have to be in the same file.
-We will to lift this restriction
+We will lift this restriction
-in the future so each model can live in its own file.
+in the future, so each model can live in its own file.
 :::

 The ChiselStrike runtime picks up this entity definition in the `models` directory and automatically does the necessary adjustments to the underlying backing datastore so that the entity can be persisted.